2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 The best time to take 2-day or weekend trips to Rome really depends on your priorities.
 Weekdays will always be less crowded than weekends, although Rome will never be fully void of crowds.
 Here’s a quick rundown of the different seasons in Rome.

 🌸 High season: Mid-May to early September is when Rome is at its busiest.
 Expect very long lines at attractions and high hotel prices.
 Avoid this season if you can’t stand crowds.
-With that said, the weather is at its warmest during this time of year (17-31°C / 62-87°F).
+The weather is at its hottest during this time of year (17°-32°C / 62°-90°F).

 The Vatican - Weekend in Rome What to Do